How to build and scale a successful B2B marketplace

 Blue ocean

-Another clear difference between B2C and B2B: most new customer-facing marketplaces must take on existing competitors and innovate on product to compete.
-B2B marketplace platforms still have unexplored market space – blue ocean.
+Another clear difference between B2C and B2B is that most new customer-facing marketplaces must take on existing competitors and innovate on products to compete.
+B2B marketplace platforms still have unexplored market space, known as a blue ocean.

-Finding a blue ocean means the founding team can focus on solving the chicken-and-egg problem and achieving liquidity without battling an incumbent.
+Finding a blue ocean means marketplace founders can focus on solving the chicken-and-egg problem and achieving liquidity without battling an incumbent.

 As a result, they gain the upper hand in building network effects and defensibility over time.